H3llKa1ser/SOC-Assistant-Guide/Methodology/Digital Forensics/Browsers/Microsoft Edge.md

     C:\Users\USER\AppData\Local\Microsoft\Edge\User Data\Default

-Load the results using SQLite DB in browser
+Load the results using SQLite DB in browser OR you can save the resutls in a DB file.

     View SQLite DB in Browser
+    Save SQLite DB

+#### SQL Queries to use

+Investigate URLs visited by the user

+    SELECT timestamp,url,title,visit_duration,visit_count,typed_count FROM 'timeline' WHERE type = 'url' LIMIT 0,30

+Investigate download attempts made

+    SELECT timestamp,url,title,value FROM timeline WHERE type = 'download' LIMIT 0,30

+View cookies' metadata

+    SELECT type,origin,key,value FROM 'storage' LIMIT 0,30